PKD and Employment

 What should employers do when shielding ends?

-Extremely vulnerable persons can go to work as long as the workplace is ‘covid secure’ but should work from home whenever possible.
+Once shielding ends, clinically extremely vulnerable persons can go to work as long as the workplace is ‘covid secure’ but should work from home whenever possible.
 Your employer is required to have safe procedures in place for shielding employees returning to work.
 If you feel that your workplace is not safe or if you have concerns about returning to work, speak to your employer.
 If they do not take your concerns seriously, ask for a risk assessment to be carried out.
-ACAS can provide you with support if you feel unsafe at work.
+ACAS in Britain or the LRA in Northern Ireland can provide you with support if you feel unsafe at work.

 Due to the pandemic, some organisations are facing financial difficulties and will need to make redundancies.
 If you’ve been required to shield (or have been furloughed due to being in the shielding category) this should not be used as part of the selection criteria for redundancy.
 You should not be selected for redundancy on the basis that you are unable to come into the workplace or because you are deemed to be “out the loop” as you have been furloughed.

 Your shielding has been a result of your health condition.
 Equality legislation makes it unlawful for a disability to be taken into consideration when being selected for redundancy.
 If you’ve been advised that you’re facing redundancy, ask your employer if you can see the selection criteria they have used and the scoring system (if applicable).
-If you feel you’re being treated unfairly, seek further advice from your union or ACAS.
+If you feel you’re being treated unfairly, seek further advice from your union, ACAS in Britain or the LRA in Northern Ireland.

 - The Equality Advisory & Support Service (EASS; www.equalityadvisoryservice.com) has a helpline (0808 800 0082) that advises and assists individuals on issues relating to equality and human rights across England, Scotland and Wales.
 They also have online information on disability rights.